In most cases, a person injured because of another party’s negligence or wrongful act is entitled to recover damages.

 The steps a party must take to mitigate damages depend on the facts and circumstances of the case.
 Examples of actions that can mitigate damages include, but are not limited to:

-- Seeking prompt medical attention after a car accident, slip and fall accident, or another injury
+- Seeking prompt medical attention after a car accident or truck accident, slip and fall accident, or another injury

 - Following a medical treatment plan